 Each fragment should look at one neighbour per frame.
 I decided to make pairs of fragments to avoid fragments trying to swap with an arbitrary neighbour.
 This enables each fragment to be “aware” which neighbour to potentially swap with.
 Now both fragments in a pair can compare itself with the other, agreeing to swap or not.

 1 3 | 2 1 ↑ ↑ | ↗ ↖ 1 3 | 1 2 - 1st iteration 1 | 3 1 | 2 ↑ | ↗ ↖ | ↑ 1 | 1 3 | 2 - 2nd iteration 1 1 | 3 2 ↑ ↑ | ↗ ↖ 1 1 | 2 3 - 3rd iteration

 input: Frame number f, Current pixel colour p, Current pixel coordinate c, Neighbour pixel colours n, RGB colour to hue function h output: New pixel colour d // Determine if pairs are even or odd let a ← (f + cx) % 2 = 0 let d ← p if a and h(nleft) > h(p) then d ← nleft if not a and h(nright) < h(p) then d ← nright return d

-let a ← (f + x) % 2 = 0 defines a boolean whether current fragment should compare with left or right fragment, esentially offsetting the pairs every frame.
-Let’s see how that works:
+let a ← (f + x) % 2 = 0 defines a boolean whether the fragment should compare with the left or right neighbour.

-Disclaimer: this demo doesn’t sort pixels by hue, but by light and colour intensity.
+Disclaimer: unlike the example given by my colleague, my CodePen doesn’t sort pixels by hue, but by light and colour intensity.

 Weeks later, I discovered a computer scientist called Nico Habermann beat me to it.
 In 1972 Nico developed the odd–even sort algorithm.
 It’s the very same thing I invented.
 I never studied computer science or algorithms or whatever, so I didn’t know.